 3.1 Nutritional Value

-This cruciferous vegetable is low in calories yet high in essential nutrients.
-Cauliflower is rich in vitamin C, vitamin K, and folate, and it provides a good source of fiber.
-Its high fiber content aids in digestion and helps maintain a healthy gut.
-Moreover, it contains antioxidants that combat oxidative stress and reduce inflammation.
+This cruciferous veggie is low in calories yet high in important nutrients.
+Cauliflower has lots of vitamin C, vitamin K, and folate, plus it’s a good source of fiber.
+The high fiber content helps digestion and keeps your gut healthy.
+Also, it contains antioxidants that fight oxidative stress and lower inflammation.

 3.2 Dietary Benefits